atreyasha/mv-temporal-rgan/src/README.md

 2. RCGAN support is still under development and will come after successful development of our RGAN

-3. Model architectures are not fixed as yet and will undergo further changes in terms of increased depth and stabilization techniques
+3. Model architectures are not fixed as yet and will undergo further changes in terms of increased depth and enhanced stabilization techniques

 ## Developments